mitander/membank/docs/QUERY_ENGINE_ARCHITECTURE.md

 1.  **Extensibility**: The framework is designed to accommodate new query types and optimization strategies without requiring modification of the core engine.
 2.  **Performance by Design**: Simple queries must follow a zero-allocation hot path.
 Large result sets must be handled via streaming execution.
-3.  **Observability**: All query paths are instrumented with comprehensive metrics to enable performance analysis and regression detection.
+3.  **Observability**: All query paths are instrumented with metrics to enable performance analysis and regression detection.
 4.  **Correctness**: Query results must be deterministic and consistent regardless of the optimization path selected by the planner.